fabianocouto/mundiapi-examples/README.md

 # Mundipagg API Examples (PHP)

-This repo contains some examples of requests to Mundipagg API, using PHP SDK and Guzzle PHP HTTP Client.
+Examples of requests to Mundipagg API, using PHP SDK and Guzzle PHP HTTP Client.

 ## Dependencies